nickel-lang/json-schema-to-nickel/README.md

 ## Limitations

 - JSON schema comes in many dialects.
-We rely on [schemars][schemars] to interpret schemas and this way should support any draft specification and dialect that [schemars][schemars] does.
+We currently support draft 7, which is the most widely used version.
+For example, it is the one supported by [SchemaStore][schemastore].
 - The `format` keyword of JSON schema is currently ignored, [#24][i24]
 - Error reporting in contracts converted from predicates can be a bit hit or miss, [#27][i27]
 - The generated contracts might be more eager than expected.
 This chiefly